apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

 #### Required Software

-ZooKeeper runs in Java, release 1.7 or greater (JDK 7 or greater, FreeBSD support requires openjdk7).
+ZooKeeper runs in Java, release 1.8 or greater
+(JDK 8 LTS, JDK 11 LTS, JDK 12 - Java 9 and 10 are not supported).
 It runs as an _ensemble_ of ZooKeeper servers.
-Three
-ZooKeeper servers is the minimum recommended size for an ensemble, and we also recommend that they run on separate machines.
+Three ZooKeeper servers is the minimum recommended size for an ensemble, and we also recommend that they run on separate machines.
 At Yahoo!, ZooKeeper is usually deployed on